 In the City of Milpitas, White residents have the highest Labor Market Engagement Index value when compared to other residents across racial/ethnic categories.
 White residents experience a Labor Market Engagement Index value of 65.64, followed by Asian or Pacific Islander residents at 65.50.
 Conversely, Hispanic residents have the lowest Labor Market Engagement Index values across racial/ethnic categories.
 Hispanic residents experience a Labor Market Engagement Index value of 59.43, followed by Black residents at 61.01 and Native American residents at 61.09.
-Regionally, White residents also enjoy the highest Labor Market Engagement Index value when compared to other residents across racial/ethnic categories, and these disparities are greater regionally than in the City of Milpitas.
+Regionally, White residents also enjoy the highest Labor Market Engagement Index value of other residents across racial/ethnic categories, and these disparities are greater regionally than in the City of Milpitas.
 White residents in the San Jose-Sunnyvale-Santa Clara, CA region experience a Labor Market Engagement Index value of 77.72, followed Asian or Pacific Islander residents at 72.36.
 Hispanic residents have the lowest Labor Market Engagement Index values across racial/ethnic categories in the San Jose-Sunnyvale-Santa Clara, CA region.
 Further, with the except of Hispanic residents, non-white racial/ethnic groups have lower Labor Market Engagement Index values across the board when compared to Milpitas.
 Regionally, Hispanic residents experience a Labor Market Engagement Index values across the board when compared to Milpitas.
-Regionally, Hispanic residents experience a Labor Market Engagement Index value of 54.64, followed by Native American residents at 64.12, Black residents at 66.37.
+Regionally, Hispanic residents at 64.12, Black residents at 66.37.